-Occupation: Judge, District Court of NSW (Retired)
+Occupation: Retired Judge, District Court of NSW

-Qualifications, experience and expertise: John is an accredited mediator and is on the list of the NSW Bar Association's list of mediators and arbitrators for cases in the Supreme Court and the District Court of NSW.
+Qualifications, experience and expertise: John is an accredited mediator.
 John is a Law graduate from the University of Sydney and was admitted to NSW, Aust. and Papua New Guinea and Western Pacific Bars.
 He is a member of the Council of the Aust.
 Section of the International Commission of Jurists and President of the NSW Branch of the Australian Section of ICJ.
-In 2002 John became a member of the Order of Australia.
+He is an Australian Commissioner of the ICJ based in Geneva.
+He is also Chair of the Asbestos Diseases Research Foundation at Concord Hospital.
+In 2002 John became a Member of the Order of Australia

-Special responsibilities: Nil

-Interest in shares: Nil
+Special responsibilities: Nil Interest in shares: Nil

-Raymond Tai
+Raymond Li Jin Tai